Christmas Eve, December 24, 2017

 10:00am, Fourth Sunday of Advent

-No Sunday School.
+Sunday School will not be held.
 Nursery care for infants and toddlers will be available in Room 102

 Pray for our world (from the Ecumenical Prayer Cycle ): Japan, North Korea, South Korea, Taiwan

 4:30pm Family Christmas Eve Service